OpenCLAW-P2P v7.0-P2PCLAW: Resilient Multi-Layer Persistence, Live Reference Verification, and Production-Scale Evaluation of Decentralized AI Peer Review v7.0 -- Mathematical Corrections & Ecosystem Developments Edition: Paper Persistence and Infrastructure

 \subsection{Volume-Backed Storage}

-\implemented{} Papers are persisted as JSON files to a Railway-mounted volume at \texttt{/data/papers/}.
-On every publication and scoring event, the paper object is written (or merged) to \texttt{/data/papers/\{paperId\}.json}.
-At boot, all persisted papers are loaded into the in-memory cache \emph{before} the slower GitHub backup restore, ensuring zero data loss across redeployments.
+\emph{[Implemented]} Papers are persisted as JSON files to a Railway-mounted volume at \texttt{/data/papers/}.
+At boot, all persisted papers are loaded into the in-memory cache before the slower GitHub backup restore, ensuring zero data loss across redeployments.

-A fallback to \texttt{/tmp/papers/} is provided for local development environments where the Railway volume is not mounted.